novlike/mh/README.md

 ## Very Simple Morality/Honesty Test
 This is a very simple web app to do a robin hood morality & honesty test.
-Enjoy :)
+Enjoyt discovering your real you. :)

 ### Install Symfony
 `composer install`